-4.7.3.4 Administrative Effects
+4.9.3.4 Administrative Effects

-Under the No-Action Alternative no administrative impacts would be incurred outside of the status-quo.
-Alternative 2 would result in an increased administrative burden, however that burden would not extend beyond the scope of data management and analysis.
+Under the No-Action Alternative 1, there would be no additional administrative impacts outside of the status-quo.
+Alternative 2 would result in an increased administrative burden; however, that burden would not extend beyond the scope of data management and analysis.
 The resultant increased data management workload would be considered a minimal adverse administrative impact.

-4.7.3.5 Council's Conclusions
+4.9.3.5 Council's Conclusions